ropnop/blog.ropnop.com/content/post/2020/proxyingclis.md

 #!/usr/bin/env bash
 /usr/local/Cellar/azure-cli/2.0.74/libexec/bin/python -m azure.cli "$@"
 ```
-So `az` is calling its own embedded Python intrepreter that was installed with homebrew at `/usr/local/Cellar/azure-cli/2.0.74/libexec/bin/python`.
+So `az` is calling its own embedded Python interpreter that was installed with homebrew at `/usr/local/Cellar/azure-cli/2.0.74/libexec/bin/python`.

 First, to identify where the certificates are loaded from we import `certifi` and run `certifi.where()`
 ```bash